VarenIzCool/VarenIzCool/README.md

+## Welcome to my profile

 Hi...

-# Welcome to my profile

 <details>
 <summary>Click to read my rules..</summary>
 - iwc, I'm quite sensitive and emotional

 - dncopy my ponies unless w/ permissions

 - no extreme gore mentions

 - call me by he/him/they/them, don't use she/her

 - don't be rude, watch your mannerisms, I'm strict with it
 </details>

+Okay that's all.. bye.